Sean-w94/atmos/article/article.md

 This was our first time using Pure.css, but we found it was easy to get moving quickly and it made responsive prototyping effortless.

-Whilst Pure.css already has a small footprint we used an optimization process only pull out the styles we needed (see Preprocessing).
+Whilst Pure.css already has a small footprint we used an optimization process to extract only the styles we needed (see Preprocessing).

 ### Visual Scaling